openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 Removing the leading and trailing `\b` will allow these phrases to be matched, excluding the extraneous leading/trailing characters.

+To escape and search for special regex characters encapsulate these characters within brackets '[]'.

+Example, to search for periods or dots '.' we use:

+* Regex tag: '[.]'

+Rather than:

+*Regex tag: '.'

+As the '.' symbol is typically used in regex to match any character instead and must be escaped for a direct search.

 Detected tags will be stored in the "TAGS" output parameter with the substring and index that triggered the TAG stored in "TRIGGER_WORDS" and "TRIGGER_WORDS_OFFSET" respectively.
 Because the same trigger word can be encountered multiple times, the results are organized as follows: